bermudaphp/stringy/README.md

 echo $lazy->value; // Triggers initialization: "construct call"
 ```

-How It Works
+### How It Works
 Unlike traditional objects that are initialized immediately, lazy ghost objects:

-Create a minimal placeholder object initially
+Create a minimal placeholder object initially.
-Only execute your initializer function when a property or method is accessed
+Only execute your initializer function when a property or method is accessed.
-Initialize the object just-in-time with the values you specify
+Initialize the object just-in-time with the values you specify.

-When to Use
+### When to Use
 Lazy initialization is particularly valuable when:

 Resource-heavy initialization: Loading data from files, databases, or APIs.